 Environmental

-Lecta Sustainability New Challenges
+Lecta Sustainability Environmental

 Helping to create a more sustainable world

-Full details in 2022 Sustainability Report
+Full details in 2024 Sustainability Report

 Carbon footprint